sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

     │   └── main.yml
     └── templates

-3. Updated the inventory `ansible-config-mgt/inventory/uat.yml` file with IP addresses of the 2 UAT Web servers.
+3. Updated the inventory `ansible-config-mgt/inventory/uat.yml` file with the private IP addresses of the 2 UAT Web servers.

 >
     [uat-webservers]